DayuanTan/multicast-programming-multicast-ordering/README.md

 vector<vector<s_Seq_Msg>> delivered_msgs;
 ```

-Each process(node) will maintain this two two-layers vectors.
+Each process(node) will maintain these two two-layers vectors.
 If the received message clock(sequence number) meet the requirement then deliver it directly.
 Otherwise buffer them.

+Each time a msg is delivered, we need to check the buffered_msgs to see which meet the new clock(sequence) requirement and deliver it.
+Function ```check_buffered_msgs_and_deliver()``` will do this.

 Causal ordering also have these two.